Below is our Resident Faculty, as well as returning Guest Artists:

 Resident Dance Instructor / TVAI Assistant / Marketing Intern

-Ms. Lucy Spring graduated magna cum laude from George Mason University with a B.F.A. in Dance.
-Dancing since age three, Ms. Spring has many years of training and performance experience in musical theatre, tap, ballet, jazz, contemporary, modern, lyrical, hip-hop, pointe, and acrobatics.
-She appeared as a soloist/ensemble/swing in The American Pops Orchestra (GW Lisner Auditorium), marInspired Contemporary Dance Company: breakable/Capezio A.C.E.
-Awards (Peridance Capezio Center), and George Mason University Dance Company (Center For The Arts/Hylton Performing Arts Center).
-Miss Lucy assisted pre-production choreography for Grand Hotel (Signature Theatre) and Evita (Olney Theatre Center), and set original choreography for GMU Dance Company (Harris Theatre), Ethno World Orchestra, Inc., Seussical the Musical, Jr., CureFest for Childhood Cancer, and various dance academies in NOVA.
-She also recently directed the filming of three of her choreographic works, titled Run To You, Clean, and Piece by Piece.
-She is the recipient of the Bette Carter Award in Dance, Industry Dance Awards Choreography Nomination, GMU Emerging Freshman Artist Award, NYCDA Foundation College Scholarship, and Triple Arts Broadway Series Scholarship.
-Currently Ms. Spring teaches at East Coast Edge Dance Center and South Riding Dance Academy and does the marketing and scheduling for TVAI and
+Ms. Lucy Spring is a graduated from George Mason University with a BFA in Dance.
+Dancing since age three, Lucy has many years of training and performance experience in musical theater, tap, ballet, jazz, contemporary, modern, lyrical, hip-hop, pointe, and acrobatics.
+She has performed at the Center for the Arts and Hylton Performing Arts Center as a member of the GMU Dance Company.
+She has shared the stage with The American Pops Orchestra in You Spin Me Round at the GW Lisner Auditorium, and the contemporary dance company, marInspired; the storytellers, in the Capezio A.C.E.
+Awards and breakable in NYC.
+Lucy has assisted pre-production choreography for Grand Hotel (Signature Theatre) and Evita (Olney Theatre Center), and set original choreography for GMU Dance Company (Harris Theatre), Ethno World Orchestra, Inc., Seussical the Musical, Jr., CureFest and various dance schools in Virginia.
+She also directed the filming of three of her choreographic works, titled Run To You, Clean, and Piece by Piece.
+She is the recipient of the Bette Carter Award in Dance and Industry Dance Awards Choreography Nomination.
+Currently Ms. Spring teaches at East Coast Edge Dance Center and South Riding Dance Academy and does the marketing and scheduling for TVAI.
+She will be performing in Disney’s Newsies at Arena Stage this upcoming fall/winter season.

 Dr. Madeline Miskie